-- Prolonged use of corticosteroids may result in glaucoma with damage to the optic nerve, defects in visual acuity and fields of vision.
+- Prolonged use of corticosteroids, including LOTEMAX, may result in glaucoma with damage to the optic nerve, defects in visual acuity and fields of vision.
+Steroids should be used with caution in the presence of glaucoma.
 If this product is used for 10 days or longer, IOP should be monitored.

 - Use of corticosteroids may result in posterior subcapsular cataract formation.

-- Use of steroids after cataract surgery may delay healing and increase the incidence of bleb formation and occurrence of perforations in those with diseases causing corneal and scleral thinning.
+- The use of steroids after cataract surgery may delay healing and increase the incidence of bleb formation.
+In those diseases causing thinning of the cornea or sclera, perforations have been known to occur with the use of topical steroids.
 The initial prescription and renewal of the medication order should be made by a physician only after examination of the patient with the aid of magnification, and where appropriate, fluorescein staining.

 - Prolonged use of corticosteroids may suppress the host response and thus increase the hazard of secondary ocular infection.
 In acute purulent conditions, steroids may mask infection or enhance existing infections.

-- Use of corticosteroid medication in the treatment of patients with a history of herpes simplex requires great caution.
-Use of ocular steroids may prolong the course and exacerbate the severity of many viral infections of the eye (including herpes simplex).
+- Employment of a corticosteroid medication in the treatment of patients with a history of herpes simplex requires great caution.
+Use of ocular steroids may prolong the course and may exacerbate the severity of many viral infections of the eye (including herpes simplex).

-- Patients should not wear contact lenses when using LOTEMAX GEL.
+- Patients should not wear contact lenses during their course of therapy with LOTEMAX® GEL.

-- The most common ocular adverse drug reactions were anterior chamber inflammation (5%), eye pain (2%) and foreign body sensation (2%).
+- The most common adverse drug reactions reported in the clinical trials (2-5%) were anterior chamber inflammation, eye pain, and foreign body sensation.

-Please click here for full Prescribing Information about LOTEMAX GEL.
+Please see Prescribing Information for LOTEMAX®GEL click here for Prescribing Information